jessrho713/FinalProject17/README.md

 # FinalProject17
 Final Project for Programming

 The player is trapped in a dragon's lair, and they were caught trying to steal some of the dragon's hoarded gold.
 The dragon wakes up and considers eating the player, but instead decides to entertain itself by asking the player riddles.
 This game is set up so the player has to choose the letter of the answer to the riddle.
-Choosing three right answers makes the player win, but choosing 3 wrong ones makes the player lose.
+Choosing the right answer makes the player win, but choosing the wrong one makes the player lose.

 Some sources I used: